Are there any costs for Bozeman Fires services for residents of the City of Bozeman?

 What is the ISO rating for Bozeman Fire?

-The Bozeman Fire Department recently received word from the Insurance Services Office (ISO) that our Public Protection Classification Program (PPC) rating has changed to 3.
-On December 1, 2011 this will take affect and residents and businesses will enjoy a significantly improved fire insurance rating and possible change in insurance premiums.
+The Bozeman Fire Department recently received word from the Insurance Services Office (ISO) that our Public Protection Classification Program (PPC) rating has changed to 2.
+On December 1, 2017 this will take affect and residents and businesses will enjoy a significantly improved fire insurance rating and possible change in insurance premiums.
+Countrywide, there are almost 47,000 communities graded by ISO Commercial Risk Services, of which less than 2% are rated as a "Class 2".
+Bozeman Fire and Great Falls Fire Rescue as of Dec.
+2017 are the only two departments with a ISO class 2 or higher in Montana.

 ISO’s Public Protection Classification Program plays an important role in the underwriting process at insurance companies.
 In fact, most U.S. insurers – including some of the largest ones- use PPC information as part of their decision making when deciding what business to write, coverages to offer or prices to charge for personal or commercial property insurance.